yingchen-liu/my-website-all-in-one/README.md

 # Deployment Guide

-This guide will walk you through setting up your environment, configuring Terraform, and building and deploying Docker images to AWS.
+This guide provides a step-by-step walkthrough for setting up your environment, configuring Terraform, and building and deploying Docker images to AWS.

+## 1. Set Up Terraform State Bucket

+Create an S3 bucket to store the Terraform state files:

+- **Bucket name**: `my-website-terraform-state-bucket`

+This bucket will be used to store your Terraform state remotely, ensuring the state is available and consistent across your deployments.

-## 1. AWS IAM Setup
+## 2. AWS IAM Setup

-Create an IAM user with the following AWS-managed permissions.
-This will enable the user to interact with the necessary AWS services:
+Create an IAM user with the necessary AWS-managed permissions to interact with required AWS services.
+Attach the following policies to the user:

 - **AmazonEC2ContainerRegistryFullAccess**
 - **AmazonECS_FullAccess**